High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

 Consider the second derivative of $f\left(\mu^2\right)$, then it follows that $f\left(\mu^2\right)$ is a convex function with respect to $\mu^2$.
 Hence, for the loss function \eqref{Loss_function_mu_k1}, there must be a unique minimum for this function.
-It can be found that
+It follows that